soubanemumba/D2S_Training/ReadMe.md

 ##  About Repository

-The folder contains the tasks and their solutions during my EMUMBA training for the D2S Project inside the company.
-The folder contains the tasks related to linux-bash programming and the python programming tasks, in order to get familiarize with the programming as well as the relevancy with the project.
+This repository contains the tasks and their solutions from my EMUMBA training for the D2S Project within the company.
+The folder contains tasks related to Linux Bash programming and Python programming.
+These tasks are designed to help me become familiar with programming and understand its relevance to the project.